fschmuckermaier/POCAM_scripts/README.md

 ppc scripts to perform a simple simulation.
 Here, the POCAM is treated as an isotropic lightsource.

 ### Description
 `simple_POCAM_simulation.py` is a slightly modified version of the standard example script in ppc.
 It produces isotropic flashes at the given DOM position.
 The default gcd contains the current upgrade geometry.
-Somehow non-optical module positions, e.g. positions for calibration devices, are not flashable.
-For the time being the next position under the real POCAM position (d=3m) is used for flashing.
+Somehow non-optical module positions, e.g. positions for calibration devices, flash at the coordinate systems origin.
+For the time being the next position over the real POCAM position (~3m) is used for flashing.
 If exact position becomes relevant this issue is probably worth fixing.

 ### Usage
 `ppc_executable.sh` is an example bash script, which can be submitted to a cluster.